Though nearly all babies are born with flat feet, about 20% of children do not develop arches in their feet as they get older.

 Your child’s feet and arches directly impact their overall alignment.
 If left untreated they could be more likely to have trouble walking and participating in sports, develop ingrown toenails, have poor posture, and much more.

-You especially need to see a professional for flat feet treatment because children’s feet heal in much different ways than those of adults.
+You especially need to see a professional for flat feet treatment because children’s feet heal in many different ways than those of adults.
 You need to be certain that treatment and aftercare won’t affect your child’s growth.

 An NJ foot and ankle specialist will be able to diagnose flat feet using x-rays, EOS imaging, and, in more extreme cases, a CT scan or MRI.
 In most cases, however, the diagnostic process is relatively simple.